belgattitude/solublecomponents/docs/sphinx/source/components/Normalist/introduction.rst

 Finding a record
 ~~~~~~~~~~~~~~~~

-To get a specific record just pass the primary key value to the SyntheticTable::find($pk) method.
+To get a specific record just pass the primary key value to the Synthetic\\Table::find($pk) method.
-SyntheticTable will automatically figure out which is the primary key of the table
+Synthetic\\Table will automatically figure out which is the primary key of the table
 and fetch your record accordingly to the requested id.

 .. code-block:: php